 ”Science” Perceived as a Special Interest.
 We live in a Market Culture.
 Caveat Emptor, folks!
 It’s not hard to understand why many people -- not necessarily only uninformed or ignorant people -- are suspicious of pronouncements about, say, global warming, safe vaccinations, or gender differences correlating with intellectual inferiority in science.
 They consider the sources, motivation and social contexts of the claims or claimants.
 All’s fair in love, war, and marketing.
 (See

-Anyone with a memory reaching back more than twenty-five years -- or some acquaintance with historiography -- can remember when “science” was invoked to justify slavery, frequent wide-spectrum use of antibiotics and promiscuous electric-shock therapy, as well as systematic X-ray exposure to treat teen-age acne.
+Anyone with a memory reaching back more than twenty-five years -- or some acquaintance with history -- can remember when “science” was invoked to justify slavery, frequent wide-spectrum use of antibiotics and promiscuous electric-shock therapy, as well as systematic X-ray exposure to treat teen-age acne.
 And, don’t forget, tobacco companies could always find a scientist to insist that there was no link between smoking and cancer.
 (See The 7 biggest problems facing science, according to 270 scientists.)

 But “Science” corrected itself, did it not?
 Yes, so to speak.
 But generally, only in areas that did not upset entrenched cultural hierarchies.
-It took World War II to convince most Americans that women could learn to weld and construct machines.
+It took World War II to convince most Americans that women could learn to weld and to construct machines.
 That non-Whites, even Japanese, Native and African Americans could loyally defend a country where they had been treated with so very much less respect than citizens of European derivation.
 That not all, if some, human behavior was controlled by environmental reinforcement.